 Webinars

-We are running a new IAFPA webinar series.
-These short events will offer a chance for members to communicate more regularly about their research and casework practice.
-These sessions will be more informal than conference presentations, where members can discuss problems around a certain theme or type of work.
+IAFPA organises a regular IAFPA webinar series.
+These short events offer the chance for members to communicate more regularly about their research and casework practice.
+These sessions are more informal than conference presentations, where members can discuss problems around a certain theme or type of work.
 These might be casework problems or insights, new software developments, collections of talks around a theme, or any type of session that members want.

 If you have a suggestion for a theme or a talk, please get in touch with Elisa Pellegrino – elisa.pellegrino@uzh.ch – we encourage innovative and collaborative talk formats, so please come forward with your most creative suggestions.